profezzorn/ProffieOSDocs/display/images-and-animations.md

 Make a gif file from the frames, and then it CAN be dragged onto the browser window to watch the playback.
 *Note - while gifs of pbm files will loop in the browser, the pbm will play once on the OLED using ProffieOS.
 The delay speed used here is pretty close to on-display speed when set to ~3 as seen below.
-`magick -delay 3 *.png preview.gif`
+`convert -delay 3 *.png preview.gif`
 If we wanted to "boomerang" the animation by adding a reversed order of frames to the end,
 we make the gif as above, then use this command:
-`magick preview.gif -coalesce -duplicate 1,-2-1 -quiet -layers OptimizePlus -loop 0 boomerang.gif`
+`convert preview.gif -coalesce -duplicate 1,-2-1 -quiet -layers OptimizePlus -loop 0 boomerang.gif`
 The gif could even be converted back to bmp or pbm.
-`magick boomerang.gif font.pbm`
+`convert boomerang.gif font.pbm`

 ## Inverted color results
 If the final bmp image/animation is an inverted black and white color scheme from what you intended,
 simply redo the conversion as above, but this time add the `-negate` flag, like:
-`magick -monochrome -negate *.jpg font.bmp`
+`convert -monochrome -negate *.jpg font.bmp`

 ## Orientation
 Lastly, if the image is displayed upside down on the installed screen, we can easily rotate it 180 degrees by adding